mhuzaifadev/shariah-compliant-stocks-analysis/README.md

 # shariah-compliant-stocks-analysis

 this is a cool project
-I am currently working - will release the first iteration on June 15, 2023
+I am currently working - will release the first iteration on July 05, 2023